vefunder/protocol-research-review/articles/FluxFinance/Flux_ondo_report.md

 **1. Is it possible for a single entity to rug its users?**

 While it is possible for a single entity to exploit the protocol, several safeguards are in place to minimize this risk.
 Ondo Finance employs three multi-signature wallets (Ondo management multi-sig, OUSG redemption multi-sig, and ONDO token holder multi-sig), each with a minimum execution threshold of three signatures.
-The same three addresses are signers for each wallet:

-1. 0x3c6Fdc07A3280B79F82610525bCA7DcEb9D2F7F4
-2. 0x8cc5e5E8E2EA561DB672F8eb1191336bd5C11bc7
-3. 0x9019295cA2dCdC4BCFf323b562e87FC922e34C32

 Although this setup theoretically allows for the coordination of the three multi-signature signers to exploit the system, the requirement of multiple signatories adds an additional layer of security.
 This structure helps to mitigate the risk of a single entity compromising the protocol and ensures that decision-making power is distributed among multiple parties.

 **2. If the team vanishes, can the project continue?**

-The reliance on third-party service providers and the use of smart contracts might enable the project to continue in the short term.
-However, long-term maintenance and development would likely be affected and it would be difficult to continue operations without the current team being present.
-Furthermore, in the event of the team vanishing the redemptions of Ondo Finance assets will be impacted causing major issues to its stakeholders.
+As a RWA issuer, OUSG is wholly dependent on the team's continued operation for management of Ondo I LP (the Fund).

+The Flux protocol currently requires manual price updates from the team, although this may transition to a Chainlink price feed in the near future.
+At that point, Flux could continue fully autonomously (although since the Flux team is also the Ondo team, the project is still reliant on Ondo's continued operation).

 Economic Factors